Pneumothorax Treatment & Management

 Immediate attention to the ABCs (airway, breathing, circulation) while assessing vital signs and oxygen saturation is paramount, particularly in patients with thoracic trauma.
 Evaluate the patency of the airway and the adequacy of the ventilatory effort.
 Assess the circulatory status and the integrity of the chest wall.
 Carefully evaluate the cardiovascular system, because a tension pneumothorax and pericardial tamponade can cause similar findings.

-Note that ultrasonography is the only radiographic modality that allows patients with nonarrhythmogenic cardiac arrest to continue undergoing resuscitation while clinicians search for easily reversible causes of asystole or pulseless electrical activity (PEA).[62]
-A protocol (using the acronym CAUSE for cardiac arrest ultrasound exam) in which cardiac arrest patients, concurrent with resuscitation, receive bedside ultrasonography to look for cardiac tamponade, massive pulmonary embolus, severe hypovolemia, and tension pneumothorax has been proposed for further investigation.
-It is possible that the eventual adoption of ultrasonography in this setting may allow increased "real-time" diagnostic acumen, decreasing the time required to receive appropriate condition-related therapy.
+It should be kept in mind that US is the only radiographic modality that allows patients with nonarrhythmogenic cardiac arrest to continue undergoing resuscitation while clinicians search for easily reversible causes of asystole or pulseless electrical activity (PEA).
+[63] In the CAUSE protocol, cardiac arrest patients, concurrent with resuscitation, receive bedside US to look for cardiac tamponade, massive pulmonary embolus, severe hypovolemia, and tension pneumothorax has been proposed for further investigation.
+[50] (See Ultrasonography.)

 Primary and secondary spontaneous pneumothorax

-If the primary spontaneous pneumothorax (PSP) is smaller than 15% (or estimated as small) (see Estimating the size of the pneumothorax under Chest Radiography), and the patient is symptomatic but hemodynamically stable, needle aspiration is the treatment of choice.
+If the PSP is smaller than 15% (or estimated as small) and the patient is symptomatic but hemodynamically stable, needle aspiration is the treatment of choice.

 If the PSP is smaller than 15% and if the patient is asymptomatic, many consider observation to be the treatment of choice.
 (If the patient is admitted, administer oxygen, as this has been shown to speed resolution of the pneumothorax.)